-City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic
+City provides program and program is currently being Program is required by Code, ordinance, offered by another governmental, non-profit or civic resolution or policy OR to fulfill franchise or

-PLANNING With our new POC and some training, we have increased the efficiencies of these endeavors.
-These efforts are carried out in DEPT. conjunction with the Building Department, the Engineering Department, and the Finance Department.
+PLANNING DEPT. With our new POC and some training, we have increased the efficiencies of these endeavors.
+These efforts are carried out in conjunction with the Building Department, the Engineering Department, and the Finance Department.